Lifespan: Meiō 6 (1497) to 1/28 of Eiroku 7 (1564)

 In 1561, during an assault on Warigatake Castle in Shinano Province, Toratane suffered injuries and he did not participate in the Fourth Battle of Kawanakajima that occurred later that year.
 Thereafter, he pulled back from the battle front.
 On 1/28 of Eiroku 7 (1564), he died of illness at the age of sixty-eight.

 After his death, Baba Nobuharu inherited the title of Governor of Mino from Toratane.
-This also carried the meaning of the devil of Mino owing to his military fame.
+This also carried the meaning of the demon of Mino owing to his military fame.

 Toratane was feared as the devil of Mino or demonic warrior of Mino, but there is a legend that he offered a shoulder to support an injured enemy commander and returned him to his base as an expression of his compassionate character.